streanger/pyasciiart/README.rst

 Info
 ===========
-It basic support for creating and performing ascii art strings: For now it handles:
+It provides basic support for creating and performing ascii art strings: For now it handles:

     - concatenation ( __add__ )
     - multiplication ( __mul__ )
     - print function ( print() )